You are reading

 Food lovers, mark your calendars.

 The Taste of Sunnyside returns for its 14th annual event on Sunday, Oct.
-13. This festival, organized by the Sunnyside Shines Business Improvement District (BID), will feature 60 local restaurants offering diverse flavors from around the world.
+13. This festival, organized by the Sunnyside Shines Business Improvement District (BID), will feature over 60 local businesses offering diverse flavors from around the world.

 “Attendees will be treated to various tastes from local signature dishes and brews,” said Dirk McCall de Palomá, Executive Director of Sunnyside Shines.
 “Eventgoers will get to visit each participating restaurant, which is great for small business owners to make direct connections with their neighbors and for people to know where restaurants are located.”